Opus Dei: Membership

 As of 2018, the faithful of the Opus Dei Prelature numbered 95,318 members, of which 93,203 are lay persons, men and women, and 2,115 priests.
 These figures do not include the priest members of Opus Dei's Priestly Society of the Holy Cross, estimated to number 2,000 in the year 2005.
 About 60 percent of Opus Dei faithful reside in Europe, and 35 percent reside in the Americas.
 Women comprise 57% of the total membership.
-According to the study of John Allen, for the most part, Opus Dei faithful belong to the middle to low levels in society in terms of education, income, and social status.
+According to Vittorio Messori in 1997, for the most part, Opus Dei faithful belong to the middle to low levels in society in terms of education, income, and social status.
+Peter L. Berger and Samuel Huntington described Opus Dei in 2002 as "militantly conservative in its theology and morality but very positive in its attitude to modern global capitalism", influential in Latin America and the Philippines.

 Opus Dei is made up of several different types of faithful.
 According to the Statutes of Opus Dei, the distinction derives from the degree to which they make themselves available for the official activities of the Prelature and for giving formation according to the spirit of Opus Dei.

+Supernumeraries

 Supernumeraries, the largest type, currently account for about 70% of the total membership.
 Typically, supernumeraries are married men and women with careers.
 Supernumeraries devote a portion of their day to prayer, in addition to attending regular meetings and taking part in activities such as retreats.
 Due to their career and family obligations, supernumeraries are not as available to the organization as the other types of faithful, but typically contribute financially and lend other types of assistance as their circumstances permit.

+Numeraries

 Numeraries, the second largest type of the faithful of Opus Dei, comprise about 20% of the total membership.
 "Numerary" is a general term for persons who form part of the permanent staff of an organization.
 In Opus Dei, numeraries are celibate members who give themselves in "full availability" (plena disponibilitas) for the official undertakings of the Prelature.
 A study comparing Scientology and Opus Dei found some similarities as well as strong differences.
 This includes full availability for giving doctrinal and ascetical formation to other members, for staffing the internal government of Opus Dei if asked by the regional directors, and for moving to other countries to start or help with apostolic activities if asked by the prelate.
 Numeraries are expected to live in gender-specific centers run by Opus Dei, and the question of which particular center a numerary will live in depends upon the regional needs.
 It is considered very important for numeraries to participate in daily meals and "get-togethers" in which the sharing of news and conversation takes place.
 Numeraries generally have jobs outside of Opus Dei, although some are asked to work internally full-time, and thus change their professional goals in order to be available for the Prelature.
 The majority of numerary income is contributed to the organization.